-Eminent domain is the power of the State to take private property for public use.
-In Texas, this power has been legislatively delegated to counties, municipalities, and other political subdivisions and even to some private entities for limited public use projects.
+Condemnation, or eminent domain, is the power of the State to take private property for public use.
+In Texas, this power has been legislatively delegated to counties, municipalities, and other political subdivisions and even to some private entities for public use projects.

-A condemnation case represents the property owner’s one and only opportunity to recover for the taking of his or her property through eminent domain, including impacts of the taking on the property remaining after the taking.
+A condemnation case represents the property owner’s one and only opportunity to recover compensation for the taking of his or her property through eminent domain, including impacts of the taking on the market value of the property remaining after the taking.

-The attorneys at McFarland PLLC have extensive experience at every stage of condemnation matters.
-From pre-condemnation planning to commissioners’ hearings and, of course, trial.
+The condemnation attorneys at McFarland PLLC have extensive experience at every stage of condemnation matters, from pre-condemnation planning, negotiations, special commissioners’ hearings, and, when necessary, jury trials.

-We work with appraisers, engineers, land planners, and other professionals to assess the market value of a property and the impacts of the project and then craft the compensation argument that will put the landowner in the best position possible for the best possible outcome.
+We work with appraisers, engineers, land planners, and other professionals to first assess the market value of a property and the impacts of the project and then craft the compensation argument that will put the landowner in the best position possible for the best possible outcome.
 This attention to detail combined with our legal acumen, work ethic, and commitment to fight for our clients’ interests are some of the reasons we’re known for adding value to each and every condemnation case we handle.

 There are generally two kinds of condemnation cases: statutory cases and inverse cases.
 In a statutory condemnation case, the condemning authority files its petition to acquire a described interest in land for a stated public use.
 These proceedings are controlled at the administrative level by the Texas Property Code.

-An inverse case is filed by the property owner complaining of governmental action that effects a taking or damaging of private property rights without a formal exercise of the power of eminent domain through a statutory case or any payment of compensation.
+An inverse case is filed by the property owner in response to governmental action that effects a taking or damaging of private property rights without a formal exercise of the power of eminent domain through a statutory case or any payment of compensation.
 Unlike statutory cases, the government’s liability is not established and, in many cases, can expect to be contested.

-In both statutory and inverse cases, the main focus will be the compensation to which the property owner is entitled for the taking or damaging of its property.
+In both statutory and inverse cases, the main issue will be the compensation to which the property owner is entitled for the taking or damaging of its property.